 07 of 08

-Concord is perhaps most famous for its pivotal role in securing America’s independence (it was from here that farmers and militiamen mustered to meet the advancing British troops in 1775, beginning the Revolutionary War).
+Concord is perhaps most famous for its pivotal role in securing America’s independence, as it was from here that farmers and militiamen mustered to meet the advancing British troops in 1775, beginning the Revolutionary War.
 At the time of the battle, Dr. Timothy Minot Jr. lived and worked on the western side of the building, which is now home to the Inn's Liberty Restaurant.
 On April 19th, 1775, Dr. Minot opened up his home to care for the wounded Minutemen.
 He used the Liberty Room as a hospital and one of his bedrooms, now “Room 24”, as an operating room (guest room 24 is now famous for its ghost sightings).

-Over the years famous guests have included J.P.
-Morgan and Franklin D. Roosevelt, and Henry David Thoreau resided here during the years that his family owned the property.
+Over the years, famous guests have included J.P.
+Morgan and Franklin D. Roosevelt, and Henry David Thoreau resided here during the years that he attended Harvard.
 History buffs should opt to stay in one of the 15 rooms of the Main Inn, which date back to 1716.

 08 of 08

-Named for the building’s origins as a 365-year-old Carmelite Convent, the Hotel El Convento is a gorgeous example of Spanish Colonial architecture in the heart of historic Old San Juan.
+Named for the building’s origins as a Carmelite convent over 365 years old, the Hotel El Convento is a gorgeous example of Spanish Colonial architecture in the heart of historic Old San Juan.
 The public spaces are old-fashioned and grand, with black-and-white checked floors, intricately carved wood doors, and antique furnishings.
 A courtyard in the center is home to a century-old Nispero fruit tree, standing guard over diners sipping strong Puerto Rican coffee at Patio del Nispero restaurant.
-The 59 guest rooms are as colorful as the neighborhood's rainbow-colored row houses, with vibrant fabrics, carved chairs and headboards, and Andalusian tile floors.
+The 58 guest rooms are as colorful as the neighborhood's rainbow-colored row houses, with vibrant fabrics, carved chairs and headboards, and Andalusian tile floors.